lukjarzsolwit/potatopage/README.md

 * `page.available_pages()`: returns a list of page numbers that have already been queried by the paginator.
 * `page.final_page_visible()`: checks if the list of page numbers returned by `page.available_pages()` contains the final page or not and returns the result as a boolean.

+Also, remember to add potatopage app to you INSTALLED_APPS if you want to use potatopage temlpate tags in your templates